-Cromer Golf Club is a Group One 18-hole golf course with boundaries that encompass the shores of Narrabeen Lagoon, Garigal National Park, the Sydney Academy of Sport, South Creek as well as private residences.
+Cromer Golf Club is an 18-hole golf course with boundaries that encompass the shores of Narrabeen Lagoon, Garigal National Park, the Sydney Academy of Sport, South Creek as well as private residences.

 The primary function of this facility is to offer first class playing conditions to members and their guests in a manner that incorporates environmental responsibilities and accountabilities into every aspect of our operations.

 The golf course occupies a site, much of which was formerly described as “sour, swampyland”.
 Since its inception in 1926, the golf club has been responsible for transforming the site into a wonderful bush land golf course.
 Thousands of trees have been planted over the years which provide habitats for many species of birds.

 Many natural features of the area have been retained, including creek beds and water holes providing sanctuary to birds and animals.
 Other features have been introduced which add to the quality of those found naturally.
 Additional creek beds and riparian zones filter water flowing through the golf course resulting in much higher cleaner water flowing into Narrabeen Lagoon and South Creek.

 Benefits to the Community and Environment.

 Cromer Golf Club follows best environmental practices which result in the following benefits: